-So that the high-quality water we deliver is not compromised in the distribution system, Cal Water has a robust cross-connection control program in place.
-Cross-connection control is critical to making sure that activities on customers' properties do not affect the public water supply.
-Our cross-connection control specialists ensure that all of the existing backflow prevention assemblies are tested annually, assess all connections, and enforce and manage the installation of new commercial and residential assemblies.
+Cal Water has a robust cross-connection control program that protects the high-quality water we deliver.
+Cross-connection control is critical to making sure that activities on customers' properties do not affect the public water system.
+Our certified cross-connection control specialists confirm that all the existing backflow prevention assemblies are tested annually, identify the risk posed by service connections, and enforce and manage the installation of new commercial and residential assemblies.

-Backflow can occur when certain pressure conditions exist either in our distribution system or within the customer's plumbing, so our customers are our first line of defense.
-A minor home improvement project-without the proper protections-can create a potentially hazardous situation, so careful adherence to plumbing codes and standards will keep the community's water supply remains safe.
+Backflow is the undesired or unintended reversal of flow of water and/or other liquids, gases, or other substances into the public water supply.
+Backflow can occur when certain pressure conditions exist within the public water system or a customer's plumbing, so our customers are our first line of defense to prevent it.
+A minor home improvement project-without the proper protections-can create a potentially hazardous situation, so careful adherence to plumbing codes and standards will ensure the community's water supply remains safe.
 Please be sure to utilize the advice or services of a qualified plumbing professional.